domschoen/customerLagom/README.md

 Due to (3)

-## (3) Topic#subscribe is not permitted in the service's topic implementation
+## (3) Topic#subscribe is not permitted in the service's topic implementation [SOLVED]

 see https://groups.google.com/forum/#!msg/lagom-framework/K59onuKGYkw/zZiZkTVgAAAJ
 (solved)

 ## Lagom Consumer interrupted with WakeupException after timeout.
 Message: null

 In Chrome: Socket closed.
 Reason: internal error (1011) Seems like it is this problem: